burst-apps-team/burst-wiki/burst-software.md

 <img src="DymaxionCW.png" title="DymaxionCW.png" alt="DymaxionCW.png" width="150" height="150" />

 Aspera is a Burst Wallet written in go.
-This wallet opens up a whole new dimension for Burst with state-of-the are technologies (partial blocks validation , new front-end, etc.).
+This wallet opens up a whole new dimension for Burst with state-of-the art technologies (partial blocks validation, new front-end, etc.).

 **Main Dev** : PoC-Consortium